opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 Security Analytics provides the options and functionality to monitor and respond to a wide range of security threats.
 Detectors are the essential components that determine what to look for and how to respond to those threats.
 This section covers their creation and configuration.

 ## Step 1.
-Defining the detector
+Defining a detector

 Defining a new detector involves naming the detector, selecting a data source and detector type, and specifying a detector schedule.
-After defining the detector, you can also configure field mappings and set up alerts.
+After defining a detector, you can also configure field mappings and set up alerts.
 Follow the steps in this section to accomplish all three of these setup tasks.

 1. On the Detectors page, select the **Create detector** button.
 The Define detector page opens.
 1. Give the detector a name and, as an option, add a description for the detector.